 - Geometric Algebra for Physicists

 Read 1/4 of this with no prerequisite knowledge and enjoyed at first, but got increasingly annoyed as they kept whining about psychoanalysis without explaining their own system in a way I could understand.
 I've since studied around the book a lot, but haven't fully come back to it beyond the first few chapters.
+The QC's translation has been making me want to return lately, though.

 Will come back when I'm in the mood.